knickoriuk/Crab-Game/README.md

 # Crab Ascent

 This is a platforming game made entirely from scratch using MIPS assembly, a final project for the course CSCB58 at UofT.
 It operates in the MARS simulator.
-Partake in the crab's journey as it makes its way up from the depths of the ocean, featuring hand-drawn graphics by none other than me.
+Partake in the crab's journey as it makes its way up from the depths of the ocean, featuring my own hand-drawn graphics.

 ## Data and Global Variables